orbitalchicken/Roadmap/README.md

     xapps/cinnamon/nemo:
         don't ship icons with generic names in /usr/share/hicolor.
-All icons should be prefixed (cs-, xapp-, nemo-..etc..) so they don't conflict with other packages
+All icons should be prefixed (cs-, xapp-, nemo-..etc..) so they don't conflict with other packages cinnamon-settings should use gsettingswidgets from xapp and retire its own

     xfce:
         consider backports https://blog.xfce.org/